shepai/emotional-blackmail-error-correction/README.md

 ## Setup

-You will need to install Ollama
+You will need to install Ollama and the mistral model

 ```bash
 pip install ollama